Best Food Dehydrator of 2021

 The Presto and the COSORI demonstrated the greatest accuracy within the class.
 The COSORI never varied more than three degrees from the set temperature.

 For most, it's not enough to simply desiccate food so that it won't spoil.
 Good dehydration is a delicate process that leaves just enough moisture in the food to make it easy and enjoyable to eat while at the same time preserving it for the long term.
 It should be noted that there are some important food safety considerations provided by the USDA that need to be understood before dehydrating meat.
 With these good practices in mind, let's dig into the food.

-For our evaluation of the final product of the dehydration process we made fruit leather, tomatoes, herbs, and beef jerky using the recommended times and temperatures that the manufacturer recommends for each model.
+For our evaluation of the final product of the dehydration process, we made fruit leathers, tomatoes, herbs, and beef jerky using the recommended times and temperatures that the manufacturer recommends for each model.
 Each of these foods requires different methods of preparation, temperature settings, and timing.
 Once the food was completely processed we had a panel of tasters evaluate each for texture, evenness, and flavor.
-Additionally, we recorded the time each recipe takes to complete and compare that to the time listed in the manual.
+We also recorded the time each recipe takes to complete and compare that to the time listed in the manual.
 Often there was a disparity and some tweaking of the period of dehydration was required, resulting in a disparity between the manual's recommendation and the actual time required.

 The Excalibur 3926TB, the Magic Mill, and the Nutrichef PKFD12 are standouts in the category as they produced evenly dehydrated, tasty morsels across all food types using the manufacturer's recommended time and temperature settings.

 During our testing process, we ran multiple types of food through these machines.
 As such, we had ample opportunities to clean a variety of sticky substances from them.
 We found that models like the Nutrichef and the Hamilton Beach are easiest to clean.
 This is because the trays are the body of the dehydrator, and they completely disassemble.
 Also, these models do not have tight corners that are hard to wipe out.
 Of those models with metal trays, the Magic Mill was by far the best for clean-up.